veracity/veracity-documentation/sections/developerexperience/publishapi.md

 1. On Developer Portal, go to My Projects.
 2. Find your API Specifications and open them.
 3. Go to the **Settings** tab and copy **API Specification ID**.

+**Important - note that:**
+* The URL you construct and share in this section is only for showing your API specification on Developer Portal.
+Another URL should be used to access your API.
+* The only thing that makes your API specification "private" is that it's not shown on Developer Portal and to access it, a person needs to know the right URL.
+However, anyone with the right URL can access your API specification.